-Large groups of the Pacific Common Seal hang out at the Five Fingers group (as with nearby Snake Island).
+Large groups of the Pacific Common Seal hang out at the Five Finger group (as with nearby Snake Island).

 These cute, furry creatures are loathed by commercial fishermen.
 The seals will often follow the boats, taking medium-sized bites from large numbers of salmon and cod.
 But if you're not relying on fish for your living, you will probably agree that these are some of the cutest mammals around.